nirmified/nirmified/README.md

 - 👋 Hi, I’m @nirmified
-- 👀 I’m interested in Data Science| Machine learning
+- 👀 I’m interested in the feild of Data Science|Machine learning | Gen AI
-- 🌱 I’m currently learning aspects of data science
+- 🌱 I’m currently currebtly working as a business analyst @ Amazon
-- 📫 How to reach me : nirmitgpt1005@gmail.com
+- 📫 How to reach me : nirmified@gmail.com

 <!---
 nirmified/nirmified is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.